-Management has responsibility for establishing and maintaining internal control and complying with applicable laws and regulations.
+The Office's management has responsibility for establishing and maintaining internal control and complying with applicable laws and regulations.
 Internal control is a process designed to provide reasonable, but not absolute, assurance regarding the reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.